 2) Material & MERV Rating

-Filter efficiencies are given a number from 1-16 called the MERV rating.
+MERV ratings are the efficiencies of the filter on a scale of 16.
 MERV stands for Minimum Efficiency Reporting Value.
-This number informs the user, under the least efficient conditions, how well the filter is designed to capture contaminants.
+This number tells the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

-As a basic example, these are some common MERV ratings and how they correspond to efficiencies.
-This is only a guide, so don’t forget to read the filter manufacturers’ information when shopping for specific filters.
+To explain MERV ratings more impactfully, these are some common MERV ratings and how they correspond to efficiencies.
+This is only a guide, so don’t forget to read the filter manufacturers’ information when buying specific filters.

 Rating Average Filtration Efficiency